 Short goodbye poems

-These poems are special because they say a lot with just a few lines.
-Either of them would work as a short funeral reading, perhaps at the end of a longer eulogy.
-Or you could write one in a condolence card and give it to the family of the person who has died.
+These short farewell poems are special because they say a lot with just a few lines.
+Either of them would work as a brief funeral reading, perhaps at the end of a longer eulogy.
+Or you could write one in a memorial card and give it to the family of the person who has died.

 Warm Summer Sun by Mark Twain/Robert Richardson